huggingface/hub-docs/docs/hub/oauth.md

 - `openid`: Get the ID token in addition to the access token.
 - `profile`: Get the user's profile information (username, avatar, etc.)
 - `email`: Get the user's email address.

-Contact us at [website@huggingface.co](mailto:website@huggingface.co) with the desired name, logo URL, scope, and redirect URLs for the OAuth app.
-We will provide you with the client ID and client secret.

 All other information is available in the [OpenID metadata](https://huggingface.co/.well-known/openid-configuration).